 Corrosion protection of expansion rockers in bridge applications is a particularly difficult application due to weather exposure, movement of components in the bridge rocker assembly, and the relatively high contact stresses applied in service.
 The high contact stresses and relative movement makes paints or other polymer coating systems impractical.
 Typical greases and lubricants are subject to displacement and washout due to the environment.

-RG-2400 is suited for this application because of its corrosion protection ability, high washout resistance, and environmental safety characteristics.
+RG-2400 is suited for this application because of its corrosion protection ability and high washout resistance.